-Large organizations will be familiar with the importance of complying with regulations such as FISMA, GLBA, HIPAA, PCI, SOX, and, in the EU, GPDR, which will come into effect in 2018.
+Large organizations will be familiar with the importance of complying with regulations such as FISMA, GLBA, HIPAA, PCI, SOX, and GPDR.
 Let’s look at what they cover:

 The Federal Information Security Management Act requires each federal agency to develop, document, and implement an agency-wide program to provide information security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source.
 Agency program officials, chief information officers, and inspectors general (IGs) must conduct annual reviews of the agency’s information security program and report the results to Office of Management and Budget (OMB).